leonardon473/cornershop-backend-test/cornershop-backend-test/README.md

 - Pagination can be added in the future for menus of the day list.
 - Improve the display of error messages in the menus admin.
 - Disable menu selection changes can be implemented.
+- Pytest fixtures aren't used to have type hint in the tests.